malise5/Githubfinder/README.md

 2. Daisy UI: a component library for Tailwind CSS that provides pre-built UI components
 3. Github API: a REST API that provides programmatic access to Github features and data

+## LiveLink

+the link to the App is [GithubFinder](https://githubfinder-git-main-malise5.vercel.app/)

 ## Installation

 To run Github Finder on your local machine, follow these steps: